YutaItoh/remote-container-templates/README.md

 * creates a local user `username` in the image
 * mounts `/your/host/machine/workspace` in the remote host machine to `/workspace` in the container when launching.

-*NOTE*: The current hardcoding requirement in `.env` is due to the limitation in the vscode remote container extention where `docker-compose` is called in the local machine instead of inside the remote host machine.
+*NOTE*: The current hard-code requirement in `.env` is due to the limitation in the vscode remote container extension where `docker-compose` is called in the local machine environment instead of inside the remote host machine.

 ### Step 4: Build and Open the container

-In vscode, Press `F1` and chooe `Remote-Containers: Rebuild and Reopen in Container`
+In the vscode editor, press `F1` and choose `Remote-Containers: Rebuild and Reopen in Container`